mattkeeler/firefox-subseven-theme/README.md

 ## SubSeven Theme for Firefox

-A throwback theme with the color scheme of [SubSeven](https://darknetdiaries.com/episode/20/), the screen-flipping, CD tray-popping scourge of AOLers in the early 2000s.
+A Firefox theme with the color scheme of SubSeven.

-Currently just a color scheme in the `manifest.json` file, but could expand to add CSS down the road.

 ## Contributing